fbpx

 Then just pay that.

 I’m not giving you financial advice here, so make sure to talk to your financial planner to find out if it’s right for you.
 (Jeez, I just sounded like a pharma ad.)
+And be careful!
+A lot of debt consolidation places are predatory and creepy.

 4. Coupons